StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

 ## Parameters

 - `haystack`: required, the first string to compare.
 It must be a VARCHAR value.
 It can be a column name or a const value.
+If `haystack` is a column name, and an N-Gram bloom filter index is created for that column in the table, the index can accelerate the computation speed of the `ngram_search` function.
 - `needle`: required, the second string to compare.
 It must be a VARCHAR value.
 It can only be a const value.

   :::tip